viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 ![functor](/assets/cofunctor.svg)

-These two definitions are related to notion of **dual category** --- category $$\mathrm{C}^{op}$$ is constructed from $$\mathrm{C}$$ by formally reverting all arrows in a diagram of $$\mathrm{C}$$.
+These two definitions are related to the notion of **dual category** --- category $$\mathrm{C}^{op}$$ is constructed from $$\mathrm{C}$$ by formally reverting all arrows in a diagram of $$\mathrm{C}$$.
 This notion allows us to identify contravariant functor $$F : \mathrm{C} \to \mathrm{D}$$ with covariant $$F^{op} : \mathrm{C} \to \mathrm{D}^{op}$$.